 What silnylon and silpoly are

 Silnylon is nylon fabric coated with silicone on both sides.
-It's been the standard ultralight shelter fabric for two decades — proven, affordable, and widely available.
-Silpoly is the newer variation (polyester base instead of nylon) that stretches less when wet and dries faster.
+It's been the standard ultralight shelter fabric for two decades — proven, affordable, widely available.
+Silpoly is the newer version (polyester base instead of nylon) that stretches less when wet and dries faster.
+Most mid-tier cottage shelters use one or the other.

-Most mid-tier cottage shelters use silnylon or silpoly.
 Tarptent uses a proprietary silpoly.
-Six Moon Designs uses silnylon and silpoly depending on the model.
-Mountain Laurel Designs offers both.
+Six Moon Designs and Mountain Laurel Designs use silnylon and silpoly depending on the model.

 Weight